box/developer.box.com/content/guides/embed/box-view/best-practices.md

 ## Regenerate and Rollover App Tokens

 The app token is a highly privileged token.
-To keep your application functional, you may want to regenerate your app token (i.e. revoke existing token and create a new one) if it is about to expire.
+To keep your application functional, you may want to regenerate your app token (for example by revoking an existing token and creating a new one) if it is about to expire.
 If you are using non-expiring tokens, you may still want to rollover your App Token if it gets compromised.

 A secondary app token is provided on the application configuration page that works exactly the same as the primary app token and can be used to rollover